 Ecofriendly is an application of online ethics.
 Specifically, we need to reduce our consumption.
 To demonstrate, digital existence uses more electricity than our past.
 A trade off is required similar to the Golden Rule.

 Here, an infographic checklist.
 Six things you can do to reduce plastic.
 Live more sustainably.
 Ethical since we are using more resources in online.

 “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.”
 Ann Marie Banneau

 Internet Ethics Netiquette Video

 Video written, created, produced, and performed by David Chiles.
-How we determine right from wrong online within our human rights.
+How you determine right from wrong online within your human rights.
 Religion is a way where aloud.
-Otherwise, laws are considered.
+Instead, laws are considered.

 Moral principles are instilled in us.
-We consider our actions in accordance with them.
-Otherwise the law.
-So, our friends affect us.
-Laws keep us within certain boundaries.
+You consider your actions in accordance with them.
+Alternatively, follow the law.
+So, your friends affect you.
+Religion or the Law keeps us within certain boundaries.

-Big data is the large sets of information used to analyze our preferences.
+Big data is large sets of information used to analyze our preferences.
 Here, social media and ecommerce are examples.
 Sharing practices are something to think about.
 Plus, opt in forms.
-Furthermore, net neutrality is an evolving concept.
+Furthermore, net neutrality is an evolving concept in the United States.